GryphonTorch/Quantum/README.md

 # Quantum
-Quantum cognition research done at Yale since August 2020 and over summer
+Quantum cognition research done at Yale since August 2020

 We are interested in modeling human cognition using quantum physics-based models, which may be amenable to quantum computers.
 A first step is developing near-term